Polynomials Counting Group Colorings in Graphs: Generalization of Whitney's Broken Cycle Theorem

-A natural question is whether there is a combinatorial interpretation for the coefficients of cycle-assigning polynomials.
-To address this, we introduce the concept of a broken $\alpha$-compatible cycle as an extension of the usual broken cycle proposed by Whitney \cite{Whitney1932}. \begin{definition} {\rm Let $\alpha$ be an assigning of $G$ and $\prec$ be a linear ordering on $E(G)$.
-We say that a subgraph $H$ of $G$ is said to be: \begin{itemize} \item an {\em $\alpha$-compatible cycle} of $G$ if $H$ is a cycle and $\alpha(H)=0$; \item a {\em broken $\alpha$-compatible cycle} of $G$ if $H$ is obtained from an $\alpha$-compatible cycle by removing the maximal element with respect to the linear ordering $\prec$. \end{itemize} } \end{definition} \begin{lemma} Let $\alpha$ be a $D$-admissible assigning of $G$ and $\prec$ a linear ordering on $E(G)$.
+Therefore, to complete the induction step, it is sufficient to check that the relation in \eqref{Eq4} is true.
+But this is a consequence of the following two simple facts: (a) $H$ is an $\alpha$-compatible spanning subgraph $H$ of $G$ that does not contain $e$ and broken $\alpha$-compatible cycles if and only if $H$ is an $\alpha_{G-e_m}$-compatible spanning subgraph of $G-e_m$ that does not contain broken $\alpha_{G-e_m}$-compatible cycles; (b) $H$ is an $\alpha$-compatible spanning subgraph $H$ of $G$ that contains $e$ and no broken $\alpha$-compatible cycles if and only if $H/e_m$ is an $\alpha_{G/e_m}$-compatible spanning subgraph of $G/e_m$ that does not contain broken $\alpha_{G/e_m}$-compatible cycles. \end{proof}

+In the remainder of this section, we present a direct proof of \autoref{Generalized-Broken-Circuit-Theorem}.
+For this purpose, the next lemma is required. \begin{lemma} Let $\alpha$ be a $D$-admissible assigning of $G$ and $\prec$ a linear ordering on $E(G)$.
 Suppose $H$ is a subgraph of $G$ containing a broken $\alpha$-compatible cycle $B$ and $B=C-e_C$ for some $\alpha$-compatible cycle $C$ of $G$, where $e_C$ is the maximal member in $E(C)$ with respect to $\prec$.
-If $H$ is an $\alpha$-compatible subgraph of $G$ and $e_C\notin E(H)$, then $H+e_C$ is also an $\alpha$-compatible subgraph of $G$. \end{lemma} \begin{proof} Note that $C$ is a cycle in $H+e_C$, but not in $H$.
+If $H$ is an $\alpha$-compatible subgraph of $G$ and $e_C\notin E(H)$, then $H+e_C$ is an $\alpha$-compatible subgraph. \end{lemma} \begin{proof} Note that $C$ is a cycle in $H+e_C$, but not in $H$.
 If $H+e_C$ contains exactly one more cycle $C$ than $H$, there is nothing left to prove.
 Otherwise, $H+e_C$ contains at least one additional cycle compared to $H$, excluding the cycle $C$.
-Notably, every such additional cycle, together with the cycle $C$, forms a theta-subgraph in $H+e_C$.
+Every such additional cycle, together with the cycle $C$, forms a theta-subgraph in $H+e_C$.
 Therefore, this case reduces to verifying that each such the theta-subgraph in $H+e_C$ is an $\alpha$-compatible subgraph of $G$.
-Notice that $\alpha$ is a $D$-admissible assigning of $G$.
 Without loss of generality, we only need to examine the following oriented theta-subgraph in $H+e_C$ with the orientation $D$, as shown in \autoref{Fg1}.

 More specifically, in \autoref{Fg1}, the edge $e_C=u_0v_0$; the cycle $C$, which is the union of the red directed path $P_1=(u_i,u_{i-1},\ldots,v_{k-1},v_k)$ and the green directed path $P_2=(v_k,v_{k+1},\ldots,v_l,u_i)$, and the cycle $C_1$, which is the union of the red directed path $P_1$ and the blue directed path $P_3=(u_i,u_{i+1},\ldots,u_j,v_k)$, are in $H+e_C$ but not in $H$; the cycle $C_2$ is the common cycle of $H+e_C$ and $H$, formed by the union of both directed paths $P_2$ and $P_3$.
 Then, to complete our proof, it suffices to show $\alpha(C)=\alpha(C_1)=\alpha(C_2)=0$.